 And then it was time to assemble all the pieces together.
 I first set the sleeves into the bodice and then attached the bodice to the skirt.

 I finished the dress including pattern making, cutting and finishing everything in 3 days which makes me super happy.
 To be honest, after school I lost a bit of love for sewing, probably because I was practicing so much and was a bit burned out.
 But this dress really helped me overcome that and I can’t wait to sew more, use up fabrics and also wear my new dresses!

 After finishing the dress I had a tiny bit of fabric left and decided to make a mask out of it to use as much up of the fabric as I could because I didn’t want to keep the scraps.
 I even had to piece one layer of the mask because it was so little left!
 Since we’re still in a global pandemic and wearing a mask when you walk into cafes and restaurants is still a necessity I wanted to have a matching one if I decided to go somewhere when I’m in costume.
 And safety always comes first!

 When this was also done I tried to decide what to wear under and over my dress and decided that I need a huge bonnet to go with so I dug out my leftover hatfelt from the millinery course from school and made a hat while skyping with costuming friends.
-It took me about 7-8 hours but to be honest, I used theatre-techniques which involved a good bit of glue.
+It took me only 7-8 hours from drafting the pattern to finishing it but to be honest, I used theatre-techniques which involved a good bit of glue.

 And now the one thing I had left was taking pictures.
 And then it started raining in vienna.
 It’s been three days and I’m sitting here, writing, while rain is still falling from the sky.